 Figure 10 shows statistical metrics for IMERG and 3B42 performances relative to MRMS with RQI filtering (zero or 100%) for winter and summer, respectively.
 IMERG clearly outperforms 3B42 in both winter and summer in terms of all metrics except for a slightly worse false rate, FAR, and relative bias in summer.
 The morphing algorithm improves the precipitation detection with better hit and miss rates, as well as increased POD and HSS scores in Figures 10a-d, but at the price of slightly increased false rate and FAR.
 The increased FAR might be an issue associated with PMW retrieval which sometimes may erroneously treat the dynamic surface characteristics over land as precipitation signals [44].

 Looking at Figure 10a, a striking feature is that the relative bias in winter season is drastically reduced from 74.7% for 3B42 to 19.1% for IMERG without RQI filtering, and the bias is reduced from 54.1% to 12.8% when RQI=100 is applied.
 Another salient distinction between TRMM 3B42 and GPM IMERG is that there is a large increase in POD, and a marginal increase in FAR; as a result, a perceived increase in HSS.
 As discussed in Su et al. [14], the improved POD is mainly attributed to the enhanced sensitivity of sensors used in producing the precipitation products and increased sampling frequency of the GPM mission.

-Considered over a continental scale,
+Considered over a continental scale, Figures 10c and d indicate that IMERG precipitation estimates are lower relative to MRMS during summer.
+The similar result is also found by comparing IMERG with radar-based Stage IV product [45].
+This suggests that IMERG may underestimate precipitation from convective systems.
+In summer, strong convective precipitation events occur more frequently.
+Due to their short duration, localization and spatial complexity, these events are generally more difficult to be captured by satellite remote sensors.

 The hit bias in Figure 9 and relative bias in Figure 10 have the same direction (positive or negative) but different amplitudes.
-This behavior occurs because the relative bias represents a difference between satellite and MRMS precipitation as the percentage of MRMS precipitation, conditioned on the presence of a satellite and MRMS precipitation rate of at least 0.1mm h-1, whereas the hit bias is the difference as the percentage of MRMS precipitation greater than 0.1 mm h-1. at 0.25o resolutionor using as a reference the
+This behavior occurs because the relative bias represents a difference between satellite and MRMS precipitation as the percentage of MRMS precipitation, conditioned on the presence of a satellite and MRMS precipitation rate of at least 0.1mm h-1, whereas the hit bias is the difference as the percentage of MRMS precipitation greater than 0.1 mm h-1.

+To further measure the agreement between satellite-based and ground-based products, the Kling-Gupta efficiency (KGE) [46,47], a recently more widely used criterion for the predictive skill assessment of hydrological models, is also introduced as another statistic in this study.
+By taking into account correlation, bias and variability in a more balanced way, KGE provides an additional interesting insight into the performance of satellite-based products.
+KGE ranges from - (worst) to 1 (best).
+Table 1 lists the KGE values calculated from 3-hourly precipitation rates at 0.25o resolution for 3B42 and IMERG using MRMS as a reference during the periods of the three winters, five summers and 55 months, respectively.
+Table 1 further demonstrates the obvious performance improvement from 3B42 to IMERG in winter.

-at 0.25o resolution or using as a reference
+Table 1.
+KGE calculated from 3-hourly precipitation rates at 0.25o resolution for 3B42 and IMERG using MRMS as a reference during three-winter, five-summer and all 55-month periods, respectively.